last updated: 14 Sep 2023

 ____________________________________________________________________________________________________________________

-The SCONUL Access Scheme allows students and researchers to apply to access the library collections of other participating higher education institutions.
+The SCONUL Access Scheme allows students and researchers to apply for access to the library collections of other participating higher education institutions.

 ____________________________________________________________________________________________________________________